-A last-minute decision to switch it to Brazil, which staged the 2019 edition, amid a surge in coronavirus cases was criticised by Brazil’s players.
+A last-minute decision to switch it to Brazil, which staged the 2019 edition, amid a surge in coronavirus cases was criticized by Brazil’s players.

-All matches have been played without fans inside grounds.
+All matches have been played without fans inside the grounds.

 The final, originally scheduled to be held in the Colombian city of Barranquilla, will also take place without fans at the iconic Maracana stadium – scene of Argentina’s 1-0 defeat by Germany in the 2014 World Cup final.

-Argentina, eighth in Fifa’s world rankings, have lost four Copa America finals since they last won the competition in 1993.
+Argentina, eighth in Fifa’s world rankings, has lost four Copa America finals since they last won the competition in 1993.